Sulig/MapGenerator_So-Long/README.md

 Is a **Map Generator** for [`so-long`](https://github.com/Sulig/So_Long) project. <br />
 It will generate for you a closed random map:
   - With random width & height
-  - Random number of coins
+  - Random number of items
   - Random position of player
   - Random positon of exit